 Flights arriving at EU airports | ✅ Covered |

 These regulations also include airlines from Iceland, Norway, and Switzerland.
-This means when you travel with any airline within, to, or from Europe, you most likely have these rights.
-It’s good to know about these laws – they’re there to assist you if problems occur with your flight.
-They guarantee you’re not left on your own when your trip arrangements don’t work out.
+This means if you’re traveling with any airline to, within, or from Europe, you likely have these rights.
+It’s good to know about these regulations – they exist to support you if problems occur with your flight.
+They guarantee you’re not abandoned when your travel plans don’t work out.

 When You Are Not Entitled to Compensation

-Lauda Europe isn’t always responsible when flights are delayed or cancelled.
-Occasionally, things happen that the airline has no control over, like severe weather conditions or unexpected problems.
+Lauda Europe isn’t necessarily at fault when flights are delayed or cancelled.
+At times, events occur that the airline is powerless against, like extreme weather or unexpected problems.

-For instance, if there’s unexpected severe weather, an emergency at the airport, or air traffic controllers go on strike, Lauda Europe isn’t responsible.
+For instance, if there’s a sudden storm, an urgent situation at the airport, or air traffic controllers go on strike, Lauda Europe is not liable.
 These are called “extraordinary circumstances” that the airline has no control over.

-When these things happen, you are unlikely to get any compensation.
-The airline is not considered to be doing anything wrong when these unforeseen difficulties come up.
+When these events take place, you are unlikely to get any compensation.
+The airline is not considered to be doing anything wrong when these unexpected issues come up.